Parish Nurse Salary & Career Guide

 Salary is not what validates the faith community nursing practice!
 Unpaid professionals are recognized for specialty practice certification and holistic practice in the same way as their paid counterparts, she adds.

-Faith community nurses work in all major denominations and many non-denominational settings in all major religions worldwide, Hinton explains.
+Parish nurses work in all major denominations and many non-denominational settings in all major religions worldwide, Hinton explains.

 Health Ministries Association and Faith Community Nursing International are both directly related to the specialty practice.
 Many others support indirectly the spiritual care focus such as Healthcare Chaplaincy Network.